-5.57 The Appropriate Assessment findings for the SPA and Ramsar site in relation to recreation pressure are as described above in relation to the Humber Estuary SAC.
-The same recommendation described above was made in an earlier version of the HRA Report, and as described above, has now been addressed.
-Therefore, it is concluded that the Pre-submission Draft Local Plan will have no likely significant effects on the integrity of the Humber Estuary SPA and Ramsar site as a result of recreational disturbance.
+5.93 The Appropriate Assessment findings for the SPA and Ramsar site in relation to recreation pressure are as described above in relation to the Humber Estuary SAC.
+Although the nature of impacts on the SPA and Ramsar site may be different to the SAC (being more associated with disturbance to birds), the mitigation described above for the SAC would also mitigate impacts on the SPA/Ramsar site.
+Therefore, it is concluded that the Pre-submission Draft Local Plan (taking into account proposed modifications) will not have will not have adverse effects on the integrity of the Humber Estuary SPA and Ramsar site as a result of recreational disturbance.